NURS FPX 9904 Assessment 2 Project Summary Report

 https://doi.org/10.1002/lary.30619

 Souza, S., & Carolina, S. (2022, January 7).
-Do behavioural and family-related factors influence the likelihood of meeting gestational weight gain recommendations, and can the Smart Moms Canada application assist with weight gain management and improve behaviours during pregnancy?
+Do behavioral and family-related factors influence the likelihood of meeting gestational weight gain recommendations, and can the Smart Moms Canada application assist with weight gain management and improve behaviors during pregnancy?
 Ruor.uottawa.ca.

 https://ruor.uottawa.ca/items/40a0acaf-82f1-4288-bd41-867d47b9a3cc